What is Freenet?

 - Arne Babenhauserheide

-The current maintainer of pyFreenet and infocalypse.
+The current release manager of Freenet and maintainer of pyFreenet and infocalypse.
 He also writes articles and tutorials for Freenet.

 A dilligent team of people from various backgrounds who make it possible to ship Freenet and this website in many different languages.